 The osmolarity is the total concentration of all solute particles in the solution.
 It is the osmolar concentration expressed as osmoles/L of solution.
 The normal osmolarity of the extracellular and intracellular fluids is about 300 milliosmoles/L of water.

-If we have an impermeable membrane for solute as plasma membranes of living cells, water quickly diffuses from the low concentration side to the high concentration side and continues to do so until its concentration is the same on the two sides of the membrane.
+If we have an impermeable membrane for solutes as plasma membranes of living cells, water quickly diffuses from the low-concentration side to the high-concentration side and continues to do so until its concentration is the same on the two sides of the membrane.
 The movement of water leads to dramatic changes in the volumes of the two compartments.
 Osmotic imbalances cause cells to swell or shrink.
 The tonicity is the ability of the solution to change the shape of cells by altering their internal water volume.

 Solutions with the same concentrations of non-penetrating solutes as those found in cells (0.9% saline or 5% glucose) are isotonic.
 Cells exposed to such solutions retain their normal shape and exhibit no loss or gain of water.
 Solutions with a higher concentration of non-penetrating solutes than seen in the cell (a strong saline solution) are hypertonic.
 Cells placed in a hypotonic solution swell rapidly as water rushes into them.

 Filtration is the process that forces water and solutes through a membrane or capillary wall by the hydrostatic pressure.
 Like diffusion, filtration is a passive transport process.
 The driving force for filtration is a pressure gradient that pushes solute-containing fluid (filtrate) from a higher-pressure area to a lower-pressure area.

 The electrical characteristic of the cells